kareemahme999/-SMART-STUDENT-MANAGEMENT-SYSTEM/README.md

 These are the core skills every later phase — from data analysis to AI application development — will build on.

-> ⚠️ **Note:** This is an evolving learning project, not a finished production system.
-The current version covers the core requirements, but the codebase, structure, and feature set are expected to keep changing.

 ---